techtanzeel/collado-io/src/markdown/blog/would-you-rather-refactor/index.md

 I chose to start working again on this one because it was built on top of Redux — which I really liked, but also because it was the one that seemed to have the most room for improvement.
 During these past two weeks, I set aside almost every evening (and some nights, too) to work on a fully revamped product: from the UI design fundamentals, down to the component structure and the way the data is fetched and handled throughout the app.

 In a nutshell, what impressed me the most after going deep again into the project was, first, how quickly you forget about the code you wrote just three or four months ago; and second, yet closely related, what an embarrassing experience is to go through your "old" code.
-Which I’ll take as a good thing since it means that you’re learning and skills have improved.
+Which I'll take as a good thing since it means that you're learning and skills have improved.

 The app now retains less than 25% of the original code I delivered back in May, while reducing the total lines of code by more than 30% — achieving, of course, feature parity with the older version.
-I really didn’t know where those metric belonged in a performance scale for an amateur.
+I really didn't know where those metric belonged in a performance scale for an amateur.
 After consulting with many fellow developers that know a thing or two about it, I have been told that it is pretty impressive 👍.

 On top of that, the app loads faster — mostly because I [got rid](https://github.com/MarcCollado/would-you-rather/commit/e053f686a65812c69f60d6e92eb8f4a7f873171c) of the [Material UI library](https://material-ui.com/) (more on that later), but also improved the way asynchronous calls were managed since they were taxing the app performance.

-The app comes packed with many new features under the hood, but I’ll try to cover the most important things spanning from the design of the UI down to the refactor of some critical components.
+The app comes packed with many new features under the hood, but I'll try to cover the most important things spanning from the design of the UI down to the refactor of some critical components.

 ## Designing with Figma
-I don’t want to turn this into an unconditional love letter to Figma, but I totally could.
+I don't want to turn this into an unconditional love letter to Figma, but I totally could.
 Figma is probably one of the most incredible pieces of software I have discovered this year.
-There is plenty already written on the Internet about its magnificence, but as a side note, I’ll just go on about what it meant for our product team, in particular.
+There is plenty already written on the Internet about its magnificence, but as a side note, I'll just go on about what it meant for our product team, in particular.

 We basically narrowed down our design stack from four separate tools...